Get to Know Research Services

 Harry Zhang, PhD, PE

-Harry Zhang serves as Research Program Manager on Integrated Water and Stormwater at WRF.
+Harry Zhang serves as Research Principal on Integrated Water and Stormwater at WRF.
 Harry directs the Sustainable Integrated Water Management (SIWM) and Stormwater research portfolios.
 Harry has a PhD in civil and environmental engineering (water resources) and a minor in systems engineering from the University of Virginia.

 Areas of Expertise: Stormwater & Flood Management, Integrated Water Management & Planning (including Groundwater), Watershed Management & Stream Restoration, Decentralized Systems, Climate Impacts on Water Quantity and Quality